hmchen47/DataScience/Stats/ProbStatsPython/03-Counting.md

 + Example: Chess-Rice Legend
   + chess
-    + invented by poor yet clever peasant
-    + become very popular
+    + invented by poor yet clever peasant, become very popular
-    + King liked it
-    + offered peasant any reward he wished
+    + King liked it, offered peasant any reward he wished
   + peasant
-    + poor and humble farmer
-    + just need a little rice
+    + poor and humble farmer, just need a little rice
-    + kindly place a single rice grand on first square
-    + double on each subsequent square
+    + kindly place a single rice grand on first square, double on each subsequent square
   + king
     + such a modest request
     + granted!